 Never start this process by thinking you need a high bay fixture with a certain number of watts.

 Once you understand that, then most of the hard work is done.
 Creating a lighting plan will almost always find the ideal fixture.
 That means you don’t have to guess.
-It will tell you what the the right fixture is.
+It will tell you what the right fixture is.

 The right fixture will provide optimal light levels and balanced lighting.
 Too often we see bad results because fixture choice was made without enough information.